spaceitup/checkout-android/README.rst

 ---------------

-All “direct” payment methods are supported, this includes Credit, Debit cards, Sepa.
-Payments that require “redirects” (external WebView) like Paypal, Sofort are not supported by this SDK.
-The option “presetFirst” is also supported and gives the opportunity to show a summary page before the actual Charge.
+All “direct” payment methods are supported, this includes Credit, Debit cards and Sepa.
+Payments that require “redirects” (external WebView) like Paypal and Sofort are not supported by this SDK.
+The option “presetFirst” is also supported and provides the option to show a summary page to your users before finalizing the payment.

 Integration Scenario
 --------------------